Improved Kernels for Tracking Path Problem: Analyzing structures

 \section{Analyzing structures}

-We first give some reduction rules and basic results from~\cite{banik2019} followed by additional ones.
-Then we give an important lemma based on tree like structures, which forms the base for vertex counting arguments for kernels in subsequent sections.

-Following reduction rules are applied in the given sequence as long as they are applicable.
+In this section we analyze the problem of distinguishing paths in some specific graph structures along with providing some basic preprocessing steps.
+We start with some reduction rules and basic results from~\cite{tr-j} followed by additional ones.
+Later we give some important lemmas based on tree like structures, which forms the base for vertex counting arguments for kernels in subsequent sections.
+Following reduction rules are applied exhaustively as long as they are applicable.

-\begin{Reduction Rule}~\cite{banik2019} If there exists a vertex or an edge that does not participate in any \stpath then delete it. \end{Reduction Rule}
+\begin{Reduction Rule}~\cite{tr-j} If there exists a vertex or an edge that does not participate in any \stpath then delete it. \end{Reduction Rule}

 In the rest of the paper we assume that each vertex and edge participates in at least one \stpath.